shahla4539/MechaCar_Statistical_Analysis/README.md

 * H0 : The slope of the linear model is zero, or m = 0
 * Ha : The slope of the linear model is not zero, or m ≠ 0

 If there is no significant linear relationship, each dependent value would be determined by random chance and error.
 Therefore, our linear model would be a flat line with a slope of 0.
 But in our case, as you can see in the image below our slope is not a flat line.
-The following image is an example of an positive correlation.
+We have created a graph where you can visualize the fitted line against our dataset using ggplot2.
+It is an example of an positive correlation.
 When two variables are positively correlated, they move in the same direction.
 In other words, when the variable on the x-axis increases, the variable on the y-axis increases as well:

 ![image](https://user-images.githubusercontent.com/105535250/195487022-7e769257-6cf4-4ca3-9fc7-0ec3bce2e84e.png)